CanonicalLtd/maas-docs/src/en/installconfig-partitions.md

 # Partitions

-Like [block devices](installconfig-storage-block.html), MAAS and its API offers a lot of control over the creation, formatting, mounting and deletion of partitions.
+As with [block devices](installconfig-storage-block.html), MAAS and its API offers a great deal of control over the creation, formatting, mounting and deletion of partitions.

 ### List Partitions